Holy Week Ceremonies and the Easter Triduum in Mitchelstown Parish

 with you).
 Gospel account of the Passion of Jesus will be read.

-A Redemptorist Priest will lead the Celebration and a number of Priests will be hearing
+A Sacred Heart Priest will lead the Celebration and a number of Priests will be hearing

-(No evening Mass on Monday 14th at 7.30 p.m. due to Penitential Rite)
+(No evening Mass on Monday 22ndat 7.30 p.m. due to Penitential Rite)

-& people from every parish in the diocese attend this Mass.
-So if you can go, you
+people from every parish in the diocese attend this Mass.
+So if you can go, you will

 All Eucharistic Ministers are asked to be present at the Mass of the Lord’s Supper